raspberrypilearning/from-me-to-you/en/step_6.md

 --- task ---

-Enter your project for Coolest Projects, a online gallery and event giving young people all over the world the chance to showcase their great projects.
+Enter your project for Coolest Projects, a online gallery and event giving you the chance to showcase your project under the Scratch category.

-Submit your project under the Scratch category, and join other young people in celebrating and recognising each other’s achievements as a community.
+Then join other young people from all over the world in celebrating and recognising each other’s achievements as a community.

 --- /task ---